tvlabs/edge264/compilers.md

 Global Register Variables
 -------------------------

 Bypassing the register allocator to keep the context pointer in a single register.
-Though reluctant to use it initially, this has proven to be extremely efficient.
+Though reluctant to use it initially, this has proven very beneficial.
 Both gcc and clang had the nasty tendency to spill this pointer to stack in almost every function, though it is constantly in use.
-This also removes the first argument from *every single function* in `edge264_cabac.c`.
-As a virtuous side-effect, it also made me pack some previously-split structures into this single context, reducing the number of live pointers and parameters even further.
+Turning it into a global value removes the first argument from *every single function* in `edge264_cabac.c`, and as a virtuous side-effect tends to aggregate all previously-split structures into a single context, reducing the number of live pointers and parameters even further.

-**Supported** by gcc (though it forbids ebp sometimes), **unsupported** by clang.
-This is the sole reason for gcc outperforming clang in my benchmarks :)
+**Supported** by gcc, **unsupported** by clang.

 Support for nested switches
 ---------------------------